DE0CH/velarium/docs/ib/ib_docs.md

 ...
 ```

 In order to search through the text in the PDF, I had to extract it as plain text first, but if I were to extract it every time the search is requested, it would be inefficient because extracting text from a PDF file is an expensive operation.
-Therefore, the text is only extracted once when the paper is initially uploaded, utilizing **optimization by memorisation**.
-In addition, I have also used **concurrency** to improve responsiveness as the extraction can happen in the background after the user has gotten a response from the server.
+Therefore, the text is only extracted once when the paper is initially uploaded, utilizing ptimization by memorisation.
+In addition, I have also used concurrency to improve responsiveness as the extraction can happen in the background after the user has gotten a response from the server.

 ## Part 5: The Search Engine